An alphabetical listing

 Swanson Tennis Center

 The Swanson Tennis Center provides opportunities for year-round tennis in a 65-foot-high air structure.
 The center features natural and indirect lighting, six championship courts, and ample spectator viewing.
 The Swanson Tennis Center is home to the Gustavus men's and women's varsity tennis teams and also serves the recreational tennis needs of Gustavus students, faculty, and staff, and the regional community.
-Faculty and staff receive a 50 percent discount for court use, and Gustavus students can play for free.
+Faculty and staff receive a 50 percent discount for regular court use (excludes permanent court time), and Gustavus students can play for free.
 The Aasen Classroom and Ylinen Lounge serve as classroom and meeting space.
 Call 507-933-6185 for a current schedule of open tennis hours.

 The Campus Switchboard, (507) 933–8000, is located in an adjacent office, Rm 026, of the Telecommunications Department in the lower level of Olin Hall.
 The Switchboard Office is open to provide fax and call assistance Monday-Friday 8 a.m. to 7 p.m., and Saturday 9 a.m. to 3 p.m., and is closed on Sunday.